Is recertification required for certification?

 If I do not pass my exams, am I allowed to test again?

 Yes.
-However, candidates who do not pass a written exam and need to retake the same exam in order to certify or recertify, must wait four (4) weeks to retake the same exam, or take an alternate form of the exam.
+However, candidates who do not pass a written exam and need to retake the same exam in order to certify or recertify, must wait four (4) weeks to retake the same exam.

 I failed my recertification exam and my certification expires before I’m permitted to retest, what should I do?

 Certificants who fail a recertification exam and whose expiration date does not permit them to wait four (4) weeks to retest will be required to apply for full-length (initial) exams.
-Retaking the full-length exam can be done at any paper/pencil or CBT test administration since it does not require an alternate form.
+Retaking the full-length exam can be done at any paper/pencil or CBT test administration.

 An additional option for candidates who need to retake a Mobile Crane Operator Specialty exam is to take the exam using a different load chart.
 For instance, a candidate who failed a Lattice Boom Truck (LBT) exam using the Link-Belt load chart may, without a waiting period, take the LBT exam using the Manitowoc load chart.
 This is true of all Mobile Crane Operator Specialty exams.